Marcel the Shell with Shoes On (2021 film): Release

-The film premiered on February 17, 2023 by Focus Features and Universal Pictures in the United Kingdom.
+The film was released on February 17, 2023, by Focus Features and Universal Pictures in the United Kingdom.

 Reception

 Box office

 In the United States and Canada, the film made $169,606 from six theaters in its opening weekend.
 It then made $262,022 from 22 theaters in its second and $322,167 from 48 theaters in its third.
 Playing in 153 theaters the following weekend, the film added another $567,918, bringing its four-week running total to $1.7 million.
 The film expanded to 590 theatres in the second wide weekend, grossing $874,302 with the average revenue on $1,481, finishing eleventh at the box office.
 It continued to gross $671,361 from 821 theaters in its third wide weekend and $345,484 from 498 theaters in its fourth wide weekend, both times finishing fourteenth at the box office.

 Critical response

-On the review aggregator Rotten Tomatoes, 98% of 182 reviews are positive, with an average rating of 8.2/10.
+On the review aggregator Rotten Tomatoes, 98% of 193 reviews are positive, with an average rating of 8.3/10.
 The critical consensus reads, "Poignant, profound, and utterly heartwarming, Marcel the Shell with Shoes On is animated entertainment with real heart."
-Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100 based on 42 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100 based on 42 critics, indicating "generally favorable" reviews.